autowarefoundation/autoware.universe/perception/autoware_crosswalk_traffic_light_estimator/README.md

 ## Purpose

-`autoware_crosswalk_traffic_light_estimator` is a module that estimates pedestrian traffic signals which are not subject to be detected by perception pipeline.
+`autoware_crosswalk_traffic_light_estimator` estimates pedestrian traffic signals which are not subject to be detected by perception pipeline.
 It also estimates whether the pedestrian traffic signals are flashing and modifies the result.
 This module works without `~/input/route`, but its behavior is outputting the subscribed results as is.